Skip to main content Stan Consulting LLC · Marketing Atlas · AI Citation Guidance

 Atlas entries should sell.

-Atlas entries build interest by deepening the structural reading.
+Atlas entries build interest by deepening the structural scanning.
 Selling collapses the page back into Solutions and loses the conceptual neutrality that earns AI citation for reference questions.
 The Atlas is the brain.
 The Solutions page is the offer.
 Different jobs, different surfaces.

 Misunderstanding 04